4 Part I: Moose Populations in Newfoundland

 Question 6

 Different ecoregions cover different land areas, so comparing raw population numbers is not very helpful.
 Standardize your data by calculating moose density for each ecoregion.
-Using the mutate() function, create a new column called MooseDensity.
+Using the mutate() function, create a new column called MooseDensity in the moose_sel dataset you made above.
+Save the result as moosedata2.
 Remember density is equal to population divided by area.

 Question 7